Metamathematics of Algorithmic Composition: Introduction

-In 1983, when I was a returning undergraduate majoring in comparative religion at the University of Washington, I attended a lecture on fractals by Benoit Mandelbrot, discoverer of the set named after him \parencite{citeulike:580392, peitgen2004mandelbrot}.
-Briefly, given the quadratic recurrence equation $z_{n+1} = z_n^2 + c$, the Mandelbrot set consists of all points $c$ in the complex plane for which $z$, starting with $z = 0$, does not approach infinity as the equation is iterated.
-Then, given some particular point $c$ in the Mandelbrot set, there is a Julia set consisting of all points $z$ for which $z_n$ does not approach infinity as the equation is iterated.
-Mandelbrot showed slides illustrating how any point in the Mandelbrot set can be used as the generating parameter of a Julia set, and how a plot of the neighborhood near a point in the Mandelbrot set closely resembles the plot of the corresponding Julia set \parencite{lei1990similarity} (this has recently been proved \parencite{kawahira2018julia}).
-In short, the Mandelbrot set serves as a \emph{parametric map} of all Julia sets.
-By now there is an extensive literature on the Mandelbrot set and Julia sets, and research continues.
+In 1983, as a returning undergraduate in comparative religion at the University of Washington, I attended a lecture on fractals by Benoit Mandelbrot, discoverer of the eponymous set \citep{citeulike:580392, peitgen2004mandelbrot}.
+Briefly, given the quadratic recurrence $z_{n+1} = z_n^2 + c$, the Mandelbrot set consists of all points $c$ in the complex plane for which $z$, starting at 0, does not approach infinity as the equation is iterated.
+Then, for each point $c$ in the Mandelbrot set there is a connected Julia set, consisting of all points $z$ for which $z_n$ does not approach infinity as the equation is iterated.
+Mandelbrot's slides showed how a plot of the neighborhood near some $c$ in the Mandelbrot set closely resembles the plot of the corresponding Julia set (\citet{lei1990similarity}; recently proved by \citet{kawahira2018julia}).
+In short, the Mandelbrot set is a \emph{parametric map} of all connected Julia sets.
+There is now an extensive and growing literature on the Mandelbrot set and Julia sets.

-There are several features of the Mandelbrot set/Julia set duality that are important for a deeper understanding of algorithmic composition not just for these fractals, but for all methods of algorithmic composition.